CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

     s3fs mybucket:/ /path_to_mountpoint -o passwd_file=/path_to_password_file/password_s3fs -o url=https://canada.os.ctl.io/
     ```

-- If the command ran successfully, then a /etc/fstab entry can be inserted to mount the Object Storage bucket permanently (debug level set at info, it can be removed to minimized logging):
+- If the command ran successfully, then a /etc/fstab entry can be inserted to mount the Object Storage bucket permanently, a fstab_entry file is created in the /root directory if the package is used (debug level set at info, it can be removed to minimized logging):

     ```
     s3fs#mybucket:/ /path_to_mountpoint fuse _netdev,dbglevel=info,allow_other,nodnscache,retries=5,url=https://canada.os.ctl.io/,passwd_file=/path_to_password_file/password_s3fs